Bioprocess monitoring with Timegated® Raman improves the production efficiency

 Timegate Instruments in collaboration with VTT Bioprocess Engineering and Optical Measurements team are working on a pilot study where we endeavor to monitor the bioprocess of ovalbumin production.
-The pilot is based on previously published study about producting ovalbumin biotechnologically using filamentous fungus.
+The pilot is based on a previously published study about producing ovalbumin biotechnologically using filamentous fungus.
 Stay tuned for the upcoming publication of the results!

 – We have now launched this successful cooperation with Timegate Instruments.
 Together we are developing state-of-the-art, advanced process monitoring beyond typical fermentation process measurements, to achieve high quality data and deeper understanding of the bioprocess.
 With Timegate´s technology, we are able to monitor the process in real-time, online and to gain more insights in microbial physiology and health of the production host, explains Senior Scientist Kiira Vuoristo from VTT.